AlsoSylv/amffi/README.md

 ```

 Not all features are currently implemented, but are planned.
-AMF Dump, Trace, and Debug are the next planned features.
-Things such as Compute, D3D12, HEVC and AV1 are all going to be implemented as time and money allow.
+Things such as Compute, D3D12 and AV1 are all going to be implemented as time and testing allow.